Delhi Congress holds protest against central govt over rising fuel prices | Politics

 - India

-The Delhi unit of the Congress on Sunday staged a protest in east Delhi's Trilokpuri area against the Bharatiya Janata Party-led central government for constant rise in fuel and gas prices.
+The Delhi unit of the Congress on Thursday staged a protest at central Delhi's Jantar Mantar against the Bharatiya Janata Party-led central government for the constant rise in petrol, diesel and CNG prices.

-The protest, part of the opposition party's ''Mahangai Mukt Bharat'' campaign, was led by Delhi Pradesh Congress Committee (DPCC) president Chaudhary Anil Kumar.
+Hundreds of Congress leaders and workers participated in the party's 'Mehngai Mukt Bharat,' campaign holding banners and raising slogans against the Centre.

-The protesters raised slogans against the central government, holding it responsible for ''sharp'' increase in the prices of oil and natural gas.
+The protest marked the presence of several leaders including the Delhi Pradesh Congress Committee President, Chaudhary Anil Kumar, Rajya Sabha MPs Syed Naseer Hussain, Shaktisinh Gohil and former MLA Narendra Nath, former MP Udit Raj.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)